 Juan Carlos Castro y Castro wrote:

-which I call through exec_dset() to select which server a call goes to.
+I have a scenario in which an OpenSER machine distributes load among several Asterisk machines for outgoing PSTN.
+I use an external program which I call through exec_dset() to select which server a call goes to.
+I use record_route().

-All calls are completed OK, but when I dial from some SIP user-agents
+All calls are completed OK, but when I dial from some SIP user-agents and hang up from the caller side, OpenSER gets crazy and doesn't know where to route the BYE to.
+Here's the reason:

 Good scenario:

-- I make a call to <5551234@mydomain>
+- I make a call to 5551234@mydomain

 - OpenSER calls exec_dset, which turns it into